pudly/schmopera-hugo/content/articles/the-global-pandemic-strikes-the-metropolitan-opera.md

 ## The Tessitura Network

 Another significant development took place in 1995.
 And today it benefits performing arts and cultural organizations on three continents. $5,000,000 was allocated by the Met’s board of directors enabling the company to create an entirely new software system that would integrate all of its activities in ticketing, fund raising, customer relationship management and marketing.
 In 1999 Tessitura (first called Impresario) was activated.
 It evolved into the Tessitura Network when six other organizations including the San Francisco Opera and the Lyric Opera of Chicago began using it.

+> Tessitura reminds us that the Met has options beyond Force Majeure

 Today Tessitura Network exists as a not-for-profit corporation, the Met retaining rights to its intellectual property, that is governed by its membership which currently consists of 650 performing arts organizations in ten countries.
 Along with administrative efficiencies and information gathering it continues to launch innovations like the Tessitura Roving Box Office, a hand held instrument that provides full box office functions whether roving a line or at off-site locations.
 The unsung technology staffs from member organizations meet annually for a comprehensive conference to explore new ways to utilize the system, maintain and evolve best practices standards and explore new technology.